Luxury Hotels in Granada: Historic Palaces and Alhambra Views

 What "luxury" actually means here

 In many global cities, luxury is synonymous with standardisation, large room dimensions, and extensive facilities like indoor pools and expansive gyms.
 In Granada, the definition is narrower and more focused on heritage.
-A five-star rating here often applies to converted 15th-century or 16th-century palacios and traditional Carmens (large houses with walled gardens).
+A five-star rating here, supported by the official Andalucían tourism board, often applies to converted 15th-century or 16th-century palacios and traditional Carmens (large houses with walled gardens).
 While these properties offer high-end service and refined aesthetics, the rooms can be smaller than those in modern builds due to the constraints of the original architecture.
 You are often paying for the architectural significance and the proximity to the Alhambra.

 The term "Alhambra view" is the most significant luxury marker in the city, but it is frequently used loosely.
 Real luxury in this category means a direct, unobstructed view of the Palacios Nazaríes or the Generalife from your private balcony or bedroom window.
 Many hotels claim these views while only offering them from a shared rooftop terrace or a tiny attic window.
 When booking high-end accommodation, distinguish between a "city view" and an "Alhambra view".
-In the lower-lying areas of the city, a luxury hotel might offer views of the Cathedral instead, which provides a completely different, more urban atmosphere.
+In the lower-lying areas of the city, luxury properties such as the Hotel Palacio de Santa Paula or the Seda Club offer a completely different, more urban atmosphere, sometimes featuring Cathedral views or beautifully restored inner courtyards.

 Furthermore, luxury in Granada includes the quality of the "baño árabe" (Arabic bath) experience.
 Many top-tier hotels have integrated their own private spas that mimic the traditional hammams.
 Unlike standard hotel saunas, these are often beautifully designed with authentic tiling and vaulted ceilings, forming a core part of the high-end experience in this city.